Anderson College of Business and Computing

 Business - General (CBE)

-The Business Academic Internship connects student vocational goals with academic learning.
-Goals of the internship are threefold: 1) to gain professional experience in a chosen field for integrating coursework knowledge in a work context 2) to engage students in a process of discerning career direction upon graduation and 3) develop professional behavior within a work culture.
-The academic portion of the internship is similar to an independent study with scheduled face to face meeting times scheduled individually to discuss progress with assignments.
+The Business Academic Internship connects student, vocational goals with academic learning Goals of, the internship are threefold: 1) to gain, professional experience in a chosen field, for, integrating coursework knowledge in a work, context, 2) to engage students in a process of, discerning career direction upon graduation, and, 3) develop professional behavior within a work, culture The academic portion of the internship, is similar to an independent study with scheduled, face to face meeting times, scheduled, individually, to discuss progress with, assignments

-The Business Academic Internship connects vocation with academic learning.
-Goals of the internship are threefold: 1) to gain experience in a business setting for integrating coursework knowledge in a work context 2) to engage students in a process of discerning career direction upon graduation and 3) develop professional behavior within a work culture.
-The academic portion of the internship is similar to an independent study with scheduled face to face meeting times scheduled individually to discuss progress with assignments.
+The Business Academic Internship connects, vocation with academic learning Goals of the, internship are threefold: 1) to gain experience, in a business setting, for integrating coursework, knowledge in a work context, 2) to engage, students in a process of discerning career, direction upon graduation, and 3) develop, professional behavior within a work culture The, academic portion of the internship is similar to, an independent study with scheduled face to face, meeting times, scheduled individually, to discuss, progress with assignments

-The Advanced Academic Internship is an opportunity to apply upper division academic learning in a business context.
-Goals of the internship are threefold: 1) to gain experience in a business setting for integrating coursework knowledge in a work context 2) to engage students in a process of refining future career direction and 3) cultivate professional behavior within a work culture.
-The academic portion of the internship is similar to an independent study with scheduled face to face meeting times scheduled individually to discuss progress with assignments.
+The Advanced Academic Internship is an, opportunity to apply upper division academic, learning in a business context Goals of the, internship are threefold: 1) to gain experience, in a business setting, for integrating coursework, knowledge in a work context, 2) to engage, students in a process of refining future career, direction, and 3) cultivate professional behavior, within a work culture The academic portion of, the internship is similar to an independent study, with scheduled face to face meeting times,, scheduled individually, to discuss progress with, assignments

-The Advanced Academic Internship is an opportunity to apply upper division academic learning in a business context.
-Goals of the internship are threefold: 1) to gain experience in a business setting for integrating coursework knowledge in a work context 2) to engage students in a process of refining future career direction and 3) cultivate professional behavior within a work culture.
-The academic portion of the internship is similar to an independent study with scheduled face to face meeting times scheduled individually to discuss progress with assignments.
+The Advanced Academic Internship is an, opportunity to apply upper division academic, learning in a business context Goals of the, internship are threefold: 1) to gain experience, in a business setting, for integrating coursework, knowledge in a work context, 2) to engage, students in a process of refining future career, direction, and 3) cultivate professional behavior, within a work culture The academic portion of, the internship is similar to an independent study, with scheduled face to face meeting times,, scheduled individually, to discuss progress with, assignments

-The non-credit business internship is a work-based class that focuses on the acquisition of employability skills through a real world work environment.
-Students will focus on maintaining a professional demeanor in the work environment the development of a professional communication style and the acquisition of the knowledge and skills necessary when performing the internship role.
+The non-credit business internship is a, work-based class that focuses on the acquisition, of employability skills through a real world work, environment Students will focus on maintaining, a professional demeanor in the work environment,, the development of a professional communication, style, and the acquisition of the knowledge and, skills necessary when performing the internship, role

 Computer Information Systesms (CIS)

-Entry-level course in which students use an object-oriented programming language called Xojo to learn basic programming concepts such as If-then-else looping strings lists arrays in a visual programming environment.
-Students will also be introduced to the Java programming environment.
+Entry-level course in which students use an, object-oriented programming language called Xojo, to learn basic programming concepts such as, If-then-else, looping, strings, lists, arrays, in, a visual programming environment Students will, also be introduced to the Java programming, environment

-Introduces to contemporary information systems concepts.
-Focuses on business processes software hardware data and communication technologies and how these components can be integrated and managed to create business competitive advantage.
-Hand-on experience with SAP ERP software.
+Introduces to contemporary information, systems concepts Focuses on business processes,, software, hardware, data and communication, technologies, and how these components can be, integrated and managed to create business, competitive advantage Hand-on experience with, SAP ERP software

-Focuses on ethical problems that arise in the Information Technology world.
-Explores the areas of IT crime privacy intellectual property software development and employer/employee issues.
-Introduces the codes of ethics for various IT professional associations and organizations.
+Focuses on ethical problems that arise in the, Information Technology world Explores the areas, of IT crime, privacy, intellectual property,, software development, and employer/employee, issues Introduces the codes of ethics for various, IT professional associations and organizations

-Studies the analysis and design of computer based information systems.
-Considers transformation processes and comprehensive design.
-Includes advanced technology emphasizing expert and knowledge-based systems.
-Considers human resources communications and computers in a systems framework.
+Studies the analysis and design of computer based, information systems Considers transformation, processes and comprehensive design Includes, advanced technology, emphasizing expert and, knowledge-based systems Considers human, resources, communications and computers in a, systems framework

-Design Thinking is a methodology that provides a solutions approach to solving complex problems.
-It uses the five-stage design thinking model proposed by the Hasso-Plattner Institute of Design at Stanford University.
-The elements of the five-stage model presented throughout the course are: Empathise define (the problem) ideate prototype and test.
-This course is intended to prepare students in designing better products services user experiences architectures and innovative strategies to improve business processes.
+Design Thinking is a methodology that provides a, solutions approach to solving complex problems , It uses the five-stage design thinking model, proposed by the Hasso-Plattner Institute of Design, at Stanford University The elements of the, five-stage model presented throughout the course, are: Empathise, define (the problem), ideate,, prototype, and test This course is intended to, prepare students in designing better products,, services, user experiences, architectures, and, innovative strategies to improve business, processes

-Entry-level Java programming course in which students use the Java object-oriented programming language to solve real-world problems.
-This course builds on the skills gained by students in CIS 275 and helps to advance Java programming skills.
-Students will create Java programs using hands-on engaging activities.
+Entry-level Java programming course in which, students use the Java object-oriented programming, language to solve real-world problems This, course builds on the skills gained by students in, CIS 275 and helps to advance Java programming, skills Students will create Java programs using, hands-on, engaging activities

-Introduces core concepts in data management.
-Students indentify organizational information requirements convert conceptual data models into relational data models apply normalization techniques and utilize an Oracle relational database management system in a virtual lab environment.
+Introduces core concepts in data management , Students indentify organizational information, requirements, convert conceptual data models into, relational data models, apply normalization, techniques, and utilize an Oracle relational, database management system in a virtual lab, environment

-Provides a foundational and practical knowledge of project management principles.
-Identifies tools and processes for managing projects using Agile methodologies.
+Provides a foundational and practical knowledge, of project management principles Identifies, tools and processes for managing projects using, Agile methodologies

-Introduces key concepts and approaches to business process management and improvement.
-Examines how to identify document model assess and improve core business processes.
-Hands-on experience with SAP ERP software.
+Introduces key concepts and approaches to, business process management and improvement , Examines how to identify, document, model,, assess, and improve core business processes , Hands-on experience with SAP ERP software

-Introduces business analytics in organizations.
-Explores practical methodologies strategies and best practices for performing descriptive predictive and prescriptive analytics.
-Students gain hands-on experience with SAP Business Analytics tools in a virtual environment.
+Introduces business analytics in organizations , Explores practical methodologies, strategies and, best practices for performing descriptive ,, predictive, and prescriptive analytics Students, gain hands-on experience with SAP Business, Analytics tools in a virtual environment ,

-Introduces students to this growing discipline through the use of case studies and simulations.
-Students will gain an understanding of how organizations build integrated relationships with customers and suppliers which often include information sharing joint planning and integrated information systems.
+Introduces students to this growing discipline, through the use of case studies and simulations , Students will gain an understanding of how, organizations build integrated relationships with, customers and suppliers which often include, information sharing, joint planning, and, integrated information systems

-Provides an understanding of the managerial/technical issues in planning designing and implementing enterprise systems.
-Demonstrates the integration of information and business processes across functional areas into a unified system.
-Hands-on experience with SAP ERP software.
+Provides an understanding of the, managerial/technical issues in planning,, designing, and implementing enterprise systems , Demonstrates the integration of information and, business processes across functional areas into a, unified system Hands-on experience with SAP ERP, software

-Explores how IT is changing and will continue to change organizations as we now know them by introducing the complex decisions facing real organizations through a number of mini cases and a cyber security simulator.
-These provide an opportunity to apply the models/theories/frameworks presented giving students the confidence and ability to tackle the tough issues regarding IT management and strategy and a clear understanding of their importance in delivering business value.
+Explores how IT is changing and will continue to, change organizations as we now know them by, introducing the complex decisions facing real, organizations through a number of mini cases and, a cyber security simulator These provide an, opportunity to apply the, models/theories/frameworks presented, giving, students the confidence and ability to tackle the, tough issues regarding IT management and, strategy, and a clear understanding of their, importance in delivering business value ,

-Using Tableau and SAP Cloud Analytics tools students will learn how to present data in ways that help management better interpret analyze and act on it for maximum impact.
+Using Tableau and SAP Cloud Analytics tools,, students will learn how to present data in ways, that help management better interpret, analyze,, and act on it for maximum impact

-Provides the culminating experience of the major focusing on integration and application of theory.
-Must be completed as graded course work at Regis University.
+Provides the culminating experience of the major,, focusing on integration and application of theory , Must be completed as graded course work at Regis, University

 Computer Science (CS)